 New or modified collection/transmission facilities are not to be placed into service until the project is cleared for use by the department.
 Upon completion of construction and before placing the collection/transmission facilities into operation for any purpose other than testing for leaks or testing equipment operation, the permittee must submit the following form to the DEP District Office or local pollution control organization that issued the general or individual construction permit:

 Please contact your local DEP District Office or local pollution control organization if you have questions.
+Local pollution control organizations may have additional provisions for placing a new or modified collection system into operation.

 What is an alternative collection/transmission system?